Bekalah/cosmogenesis-learning-engine/README.md

 # User-provided custom instructions

-Codex-style” prompt template for visionary art
+Codex-style prompt template for visionary art
 You are an expert generative artist.
 Produce a museum-quality piece of visionary art using [LANGUAGE/LIBRARY].
 Requirements:
 - Complete runnable code with all imports and setup.